stianloader/PicoResolve/README.md

 - Extending support to other transports should be easily possible from the developer's side.
 - The compiled jar may not be larger than 150 KB.
-- Ideally the resolver should not depend on any external dependencies (as of now we depend on dom4j for XML parsing & traversal)
+- The resolver does not depend on any 3rd party libraries at runtime (SLF4J may be an optional dependency in the future and jetbrains-annoations is a compile-time dependency)

-Readability is welcome whenever applicable, however it was evaluated that the needed multi-thread capabilities severely hamper the readability of the application.
+While readability is welcome whenever applicable, it was evaluated that the needed multi-thread capabilities severely hamper the readability of the application.
 However as in practice readability is (sadly) much less important as fast resolution, the unfortunate compromise was done at the